Kubota Garden: Flora

 Kubota Garden contains a variety of trees and plants including Kuretake (Phyllostachys nigra or Black Bamboo), Japanese Maple (Acer palmatum), Blue Atlas Cedar (Cedrus atlanticus Glauca), and Norway Spruce (Picea abies).

 Kuretake: Native to the Hunan Province of China, this plant (also known as Black Bamboo) grows in an upright position to about 20 to 35 feet.
 The dark green, yellow, and black colors are the main source of attraction, as they are popularly used for decorative wood working.

-Japanese Maple: Growing anywhere between 8 and 30 feet tall, the Japanese Maple is known for its radiantly beautiful color changes throughout the seasons—ranging from earthier tones of green and brown to warmer colors of red and orange.
+Japanese Maple: Growing anywhere between 8 and 30 feet tall, the Japanese Maple is known for its color changes throughout the seasons—ranging from earthier tones of green and brown to warmer colors of red and orange.

 Blue Atlas Cedar: The Blue Atlas Cedar gets its name from the blue pigmentation of its leaves; a needled evergreen tree that grows anywhere between 40 and 60 feet and can withstand extreme weather conditions such as droughts and treacherous winters.

 Norway Spruce: The Norway Spruce (the fastest growing plant in the spruce family) grows to be about 40 to 60 feet high.
 The major attraction towards this tree is the homing of a variety of wildlife—anywhere from deer to a differentiation of bird species.